 Histories, but the dead are only real when you can share them.

 Books, books so much.
 The silent aching of books no one imagined could happen.
-Messages from one heart to another calling into a void.
-The everlasting nothing.
+Messages from one heart to another but only finding a void.
+The everlasting nothing from now to ever.

 The sun has gone down in my body.
 Light flickers and fades day by day.
 There is no following dawn I know of.

 Too many empty dawns anyway.
-Too much wandering through decades, in circles, at random, over hills, through streams.
+Too much wandering through decades alone, in circles, at random, over hills, through streams.
 A useful rucksack found in one town, clothes in another – all history, anonymous and no belonging.

 ©Gary Bonn 2018